 Over the past two years, cyber-attacks from Russia and China have infiltrated everything from the US election results to the Pentagon’s Joint Chiefs of Staff’s email to the personal information of 7% of all government employees.
 There were also reports that foreign hacks had managed to identify and track the whereabouts of intelligence officers.

-Results showed that the amount US departments are spending on protecting against these attacks is extremely low, and only the Department of Homeland Security spends more that 3% of its budget on cybersecurity.
+Results showed that the amount US departments are spending on protecting against these attacks is extremely low, and only the Department of Homeland Security spends more than 3% of its budget on cybersecurity.

 Statistics show that a staggering 11 federal departments spent less than 1% of their budget on cybersecurity in 2015.